PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science

 \FloatBarrier For answers, we employed a similar strategy.
-The dataset initially showed answer-side bias (for a given disease, a small fixed group of answers were provided).
-To counter this, we first identified the "answer bundles" for each major disease.
-Next we replaced them with a diverse pool of descriptive answers.
-For instance, all answers related to \texttt{Late\_blight} (e.g, \textbf{"This is a leaf with Late\_blight.", "The cause is Late\_blight."}) were replaced by a random selection of more elaborative answers like: \textbf{"The large, dark, water-soaked lesions are a key sign of Late Blight."} and \textbf{"This is a classic presentation of Late Blight, caused by Phytophthora infestans."}.
+The dataset initially showed answer-side bias, in which a small fixed group of answers was provided for a given disease.
+To counter this, we first identified the ``answer bundles'' for each major disease.
+We then replaced them with a diverse pool of descriptive answers.
+For instance, all answers related to \texttt{Late\_blight} (e.g., \textbf{``This is a leaf with Late\_blight.'', ``The cause is Late\_blight.''}) were replaced by a random selection of more elaborative answers such as: \textbf{``The large, dark, water-soaked lesions are a key sign of Late Blight.''} and \textbf{``This is a classic presentation of Late Blight, caused by Phytophthora infestans.''}.

-The number of unique word-count per QA pair was calculated through the Lexical Richness Score. \autoref{fig:lex rich qa pair} shows a mean count of 14.31 unique words per QA, meaning each pair uses approximately 14 words.
-This suggests the generated data has a rich range of vocabulary while maintaining clarity.
+The number of unique words per QA pair was calculated through the Lexical Richness Score. \autoref{fig:lex rich qa pair} shows a mean count of 24.1 unique words per QA pair, meaning each pair uses approximately 24 words.
+This indicates that the generated data has a rich range of vocabulary while maintaining clarity.

-We repeated this process iteratively until the number of high-frequency question and answers had reduced to close to 1000 words.
-As a result the number of unique word in questions and answers increased as shown in \autoref{tab:vocab_growth}.
+As a result the number of unique words in questions and answers increased as shown in \autoref{tab:vocab_growth}.
+An image template with the associated paraphrased QA pairs across multiple question categories is shown in \autoref{fig:image_with_question}.